-- Built on a hill of height 90 feet would put this at the same elevation as was chosen for the low level sites in Wales and Scotland.
+- Built on a hill of height 90 feet would put this at the same elevation as was chosen for the low-level sites in Wales and Scotland.

 - The main reason for constructing a mast over an existing building is generally to house equipment and reduce the loss of signal that would occur over longer cable runs.

-- Did the mast support a signal light or beacon to assist the aircraft taking measurements to maintain a constant bearing?
+- Did the mast support a signal light or beacon to assist the aircraft in taking measurements to maintain a constant bearing?
 Or is this structure unrelated to these radio experiments?

-- Even though a wind gauge is marked on the OS 1:10,000 map, I believe the it was inside the coastguard compound.
+- Even though a wind gauge is marked on the OS 1:10,000 map, I believe it was inside the coastguard compound.

-From the diligent scientific reports on the series of experiments conducted in the 1940s we know a great deal about the methods and locations used in the early development of meteorological radar.
-While sites on mainland Great Britain have been recorded, the fleeting reference to sites on the Irish Coast have led to a missing piece of the jigsaw.
-It it likely to be coincidence that there are two sites in County Down that have no explanation as to their purpose, but their unique features have warranted further investigation.
+From the diligent scientific reports on the series of experiments conducted in the 1940s, we know a great deal about the methods and locations used in the early development of meteorological radar.
+While sites on mainland Great Britain have been recorded, the fleeting reference to sites on the Irish Coast has led to a missing piece of the jigsaw.
+It is likely to be a coincidence that there are two sites in County Down that have no explanation as to their purpose, but their unique features have warranted further investigation.
 I am sure the conclusions I have drawn will be brought into question, but I would like to open this topic for further discussion.
 Perhaps I am close to positive identification, perhaps not.
 But regardless of the purpose of these buildings, the experiments conducted across the Irish Sea were important in laying the foundations for modern radar weather forecasting.